Gorgious56/batch_convert_gltf/README.md

-# batch_convert_gltf
+# Batch convert gltf files
 A script to batch convert gltf to blend format and apply some cleaning operations automatically, and reduce the number of polygons

-The purpose of this script is to batch convert models gotten from various websites, from the gltf format, into a blend file.
+The purpose of this script is to batch convert models gotten from various sources, from the gltf format, into a blend file.

 Blender is a free and open-source software for 3D modelling (and a lot of other things !!)